 Cremello animals are the lightest of the double dilutes.
 Body, mane and tail ranges from cream to pure white, skin is pink and eyes are blue.

-Perlino is difficult to distinguish from cremello.
+Perlino is difficult to distinguish from sable.
 Body ranges from cream to pure white, mane and tail can be darker.
 Skin is pink and eyes are blue.

-Seal is no different than the other double dilutes, the coat is varied shades of white, as is the mane and tail, making red muzzle is difficult to identify.
+Seal is no different than the other double dilutes, the coat is varied shades of white, as is the mane and tail, making their muzzle difficult to identify.

 White Patterns